Warragul: Geography

 Warragul is located on hills that extend north from the Strzelecki Ranges near Ellinbank, joining to the Baw Baws in the Neerim District.
 This range is historically referred to as the Warragul Hills.
 The range effectively separates the flatlands of the Koo-Wee-Rup swamp (starting near Longwarry) in the west and the Moe Swamp on the eastern side (starting near Darnum).

 Warragul contains the Linear Park Arts Discovery Trail, a trail covering several adjacent parks in the town.
 It features painted bollards, mosaics and murals.
 The trail joins up with the Drouin to Warragul Two Towns Trail.

+Climate

+Warragul has an oceanic climate (Köppen: Cfb), with warm summers and cool, rainy winters.
+Average maxima vary from 26.2 C in February to 12.9 C in July, while average minima fluctuate between 13.2 C in February and 3.8 C in July.
+Precipitation is moderately abundant: (averaging 1020.2 mm per annum), and is frequent (spread between 153.9 precipitation days).
+Consequently, the town is not sunny, experiencing 171.4 cloudy days and only 52.6 clear days annually.
+Extreme temperatures have ranged from 42.3 C on 25 February 1968 to -3.7 C on 4 July 1963.

 Events

 Warragul is the major township closest to Lardner, the home of the Gippsland Field Days.
 Three major events are held at Lardner Park each year—the Farm World agricultural show, Trucks in Action, and Harvest of Gippsland.
 The Farm World agricultural show is a major drawcard for the Warragul area.
 Every year in late March, Warragul plays host to these Field Days at Lardner Park.
 The Field Days are Australia's premier mixed farming Field Days and they include one of Australia's most diverse ranges of beef cattle, dairying and horticulture exhibits.

 Warragul is also home to the annual Warragul Show, which is held on the first Friday of March each year.
 It is traditionally a farming and livestock show, but includes rides, stalls, games, fireworks and showbags.
 It is held at the Warragul showgrounds.